-The Executive Board will lead by example through Cat Cliffe, our People and Sustainability Director, who has direct accountability in the board and challenge to the board on ensuring carbon reduction is part of our business offering.
-Our business strategy has been developed with sustainable legacy in mind and particularly focusses on carbon reduction, resource efficiency and biodiversity enhancement in our strategy for tackling climate change.
+Accountability for carbon reduction at an executive level is led by Cat Cliffe, our People and Sustainability Director.

+Our business strategy has been developed with sustainable legacy in mind and particularly focusses on carbon reduction, resource efficiency and biodiversity enhancement as part of our approach for protecting the environment and tackling climate change.

 The executive board is also committed to modelling best practice behaviours in carbon reduction wherever possible, by helping to push for and then implementing changes, along with arranging for specific sub-project funding if, and when, needed.